goto40/itemlang/README.rst

 Custom interface definition language
 ====================================

 This is an example of custom interface definition language.
-It mainly tagrets C++.
+It mainly targets C++.

 Rough outline
 ====================================